sudipshourja/cctv-cloud-vms-software/README.md

 This software is more affordable option, delivering excellent value for money.
 It can store 12 FPS HD footage with retention period up to 3 months for just 2.51 USD ~ 1.26 USD per month.
 With minimal motion in footage and GCP discount it can be reduced up to 50%.

 ## Technical Architecture
-In this software, all DVRs, NVRs, and IP cameras at remote locations will establish a secure VPN tunnel without any public IP to clients on-premis server.
+In this software, all DVRs, NVRs, and IP cameras at remote locations will establish a secure VPN tunnel without any public IPs.
 The recorded footage will be stored in Google Cloud Storage, with client-side encryption on your on-premis server ensuring reliable and scalable storage capabilities.
 To access the footage and utilize various services, client users will interact with web applications.
 They will have the ability to perform tasks such as live streaming, playback, and leverage additional functionalities provided by the application.

 ![Technical Architecture](architecture.png)